SinclairQL/sQLux/README.md

 just need to place SDL2.dll from /mingw64/bin/ in the same directory.
 In mingw64 env it will be found automatically.

+## MinGW pthreads/win32 threads

+The 64bit build using mingw requries the winpthread library for the high definition timer support.

+The 32bit build can be built using win32 theads for XP compatability and therefore does not include the high resolution timer support.

 # uqlxrc

 The emulator currently reads your existing uqlxrc file so will re-use any uQlx setup already existing.